Little Wymondley: History

 Little Wymondley has several interesting houses, including the moated Bury of the 16th and 17th centuries, the fine 17th century Hall, the late Georgian Wymondley House, and Wymondley Priory, an early 13th century foundation turned into a house in the 16th and 17th centuries.
-The Church of St Mary the Virgin, Little Wymondley, is a Grade II* listed building.

 From 1799 until 1832/33, Wymondley House at Little Wymondley was the location of a dissenting academy for the education of future nonconformist ministers.
 The academy went under various names, including Wymondley College.